PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 and unconsumed direct target are frozen.
 The focused gate passes `337 passed, 1 xfailed in 17.88s`; the branch-changed broad gate passes `1634 passed, 1 xfailed in 30.47s`.

+Gate-layout recovery now propagates its existing ordered child-result tuple through the runner and lowerer helper, retaining the reduced tuple as the unconsumed observation target `_layout_opt_gate_layout_results`.
+Full/reduced selection, child order, shared state scope, attention callback, and direct boundaries are unchanged.
+The initial focused run exposed three stale AST expectations (`335 passed, 3 failed`), which were updated from discarded expressions to the typed `Return`/selected `Assign` contract.
+The corrected focused gate passes `338 passed in 20.10s`, the 95-file branch-changed suite passes `1635 passed in 30.60s`, and targeted static validation passes.